 The Investment Policy establishes the criteria for the prudent investment of pool participants' surplus treasury funds and outlines the policies for maximizing the efficiency of the San Joaquin County (County) cash management system.
-In addition, the Investment Policy governs the deposit, safekeeping, and investment of all funds under the control of the County Treasurer (Treasurer), as well as all related transactions and investment activities.
+In addition, the Investment Policy governs the deposit, safekeeping, and investment of all funds under the control of the County Treasurer-Tax Collector (Treasurer), as well as all related transactions and investment activities in accordance with California State Law.
 It does not apply to bond funds or other affiliated public agency assets that reside outside of the County's Investment Pool.

-The Investment Policy shall be reviewed annually by the Treasurer with the Treasury Oversight Committee.
-Any modifications made thereto must be approved by the County Board of Supervisors and adopted by resolution.
+The Investment Policy shall be reviewed annually by the Treasurer with the Treasury Oversight Committee (Committee).
+Any modifications made thereto must be approved by the County Board of Supervisors (Board) and adopted by resolution.
 No person may engage in an investment transaction except as provided under the terms of the Investment Policy.
 The Treasurer shall establish written Investment Policy procedures.